sdrdis/jquery.serialize-hash/README.md

-JQuery plugins that returns a hash from serialization of a form.
+JQuery plugin that returns a hash from serialization of a form.
 It supports brakets on input names.

 It is convenient if you want to get values from a form and merge it with an other hash for example.